arkhitech/batch-loader-active-record/README.md

 ## Description

 This gem has a very simple implementation and delegates all batch loading responsibilities (used to avoid N+1 calls to the database) to the [batch-loader gem](https://github.com/exAspArk/batch-loader).
-It allows to generate a lazy association accessor with a simple statement: `association_accessor :association_name`.
+It allows to generate a lazy association accessor with a simple statement: `lazy_association_accessor :association_name`.

 Refer to the [CHANGELOG](https://github.com/mathieul/batch-loader-active-record/blob/master/CHANGELOG.md) to know what is supported and what is not.